AnthonyMaddox/sei38-project2/psuedo.md

    isWar

-   // if war, each player puts one another card from their deck into the pot facedown and then plays another round
+   // if war, each player puts another card from their deck into the pot facedown and then plays another round

    // if new card values again equal each other, it's war.
 Else highest value card wins